cyberbotics/webots-doc/reference/motor.md

     The value of *P, I* and *D* can be changed at run-time with the `wb_motor_set_control_pid()` function.

-- The `acceleration` field defines the default acceleration of the P-controller.
-A value of -1 (infinite) means that the acceleration is not limited by the P-controller.
-The acceleration can be changed at run-time with the `wb_motor_set_acceleration()` function.
+- The `efficiency` field defines the energy conversion efficiency used to compute the electrical energy consumption if battery simulation is enabled in the parent Robot node.
+The details on motor energy consumption are provided [below](#energy-consumption).

 - The `minPosition` and `maxPosition` fields specify *soft limits* for the target position.
 These fields are described in more detail in the "Motor Limits" section, see below.

+- The `maxVelocity` field specifies both the upper limit and the default value for the motor *velocity*.
+The *velocity* can be changed at run-time with the `wb_motor_set_velocity()` function.
+The value should always be positive (the default is 10).

 - The `sound` field specifies the URL of a WAVE sound file, relatively to the location of the world file or PROTO file which contains the `Motor` node.
 This